The-Real-Adeel/AppService-Python/README.md

    - requirements file: requirements.txt and place the flash dependency

 2. Azure: Create the following for App Service
-   - Production: orgName-appservice-prod
+   - Production: orgName-appServiceName
    - appServicePlan: orgName-appservice-plan
-   - Staging: orgName-appservice-stage
+   - Staging: orgName-appServiceName-stage

-3. Azure: orgName-appservice-stage > Deployment Center > Link Github repo
+3. Azure: orgName-appServiceName-stage > Deployment Center > Link Github repo

 4. When ready swap Stage with Prod to commit to production environment